A Machine Learning study of the two-dimensional antiferromagnetic $q$-state Potts model on the square lattice: Discussions and Conclusions

 As can be seen from both panels of fig.~\ref{f4}, the curves of $R$ and STD of $R$ turn sharp upwardly around $T \sim 0.9$.
 This scenario is consistent with the fact that the value of $T_c$ for the 4-state ferromagnetic Potts model on the square lattice is $T_c \sim 0.9102$.
 Moreover, these curves do not show any discontinuity, implying the transition is second order.

 The curves of $R$ and STD of $R$ corresponding to the 8-state ferromagnetic Potts model are shown as the left and the right panel of fig.~\ref{f8}, respectively.
 Apparently, sudden jumps occur exactly at the theoretical $T_c$.
 In addition, the large gaps shown in both panels of the figure suggests convincingly that the phase transition for the 8-state ferromagnetic Potts model is first order.
 This agrees with the expectation.
-While further studies are needed, the outcomes demonstrated in figs.~\ref{f4} and \ref{f8} are encouraged.
+It should be pointed out that the outcomes given in figs.~\ref{f4} and \ref{f8} are obtained with $L_1 = 32$.
+When $L_1=64$ is used, only the STD of $R$ reveals the right critical information for these two models.
+It is likely that STD of $R$ is a more appropriate quantity than $R$ when ferromagnetic systems are studied.
+In any case, while further studies are needed, the outcomes demonstrated in figs.~\ref{f4} and \ref{f8} are encouraged.

 In this study, the MLP considered correctly identifies the critical behaviors of the 2D antiferromagnetic 3-, 4-, 5-, and 6-state Potts models on the square lattice.
 Its applicability to study the phase transitions of the 2D $q$-state ferromagnetic Potts models on the square lattice is promising as well.
 In other words, the built MLP here likely has potential to explore other models with untypical critical phenomena.
 This will be left as a future work.